 LOCATION, LOCATION, LOCATION

-Meaningful sites are always good – don’t be afraid to think outside the box.
+Meaningful sites that are a part of your love story in some way are always good – don’t be afraid to think outside the box.
 I love shooting in places that have interesting elements, color, and textures.
-Places like a used book store, a fair, an industrial area, the beach, a train station, or other cool places.
+Even crazy places!
+Locations like a used book store, a fair, an industrial area, the beach, a remote island, a train station, or even an abandoned building.
 Do you want to ride bikes through the city streets?
 Maybe paddle boats across the lake?
+Jump out of a plane?
 Let’s go somewhere that is unique, fun, and truly reflects who you are as a couple!

 WHAT TO WEAR?
 WHATEVER FEELS GOOD.